Auguste-Donat De Hemptinne: Career

 As of 1806, De Hemptinne held the position of pharmacist.
-After his practical training as a pharmacist, he opened his pharmacy in Brussels.
+After his practical training as a pharmacist in Paris under Louis Nicolas Vauquelin, he opened his pharmacy in Brussels.

 Starting in 1809 and continuing until 1852, he was often the subject of portraits by his brother-in-law and Belgian painter François-Joseph Navez.

 De Hemptinne took an active part in the development of the branches of industry in Belgium.
 He helped introduce the production of neatsfoot oil in 1814.

 De Hemptinne split his time between pharmacy care and studying chemistry, technology, and public hygiene.
 In 1816, the Academy of Marie Thérèse, reestablished by the King of the Netherlands, announced a competition for Belgian factories on the uses of water vapor as a heating method.
 His work, crowned and published in 1818, was the first memoir from the State University of Leuven's science section established by Jean-Baptiste Van Mons in 1819.

 He founded a chemical products factory in Molenbeek-Saint-Jean in 1822.
 King William I rewarded his contributions to the chemical industry by giving him the royal appointment of court pharmacist in 1827.